Assembling Picade Max (4/4)

 Plug the big end of the HDMI cable into the connector marked HDMI INPUT on the display driver board.
 While you're here, you can also plug one end of the barrel jack cable into the connector marked 12V IN.

-Plug the other end of the barrel jack cable into 12V OUT on the Picade Max Power HAT.
-Then connect the small end of the HDMI cable to one of the micro-HDMI ports on your Pi (we'd suggest using HDMI-0 as it's the default display in Raspberry Pi OS - that's the one that's nearest the USB-C power input).
+Then connect the small end of the HDMI cable to one of the micro-HDMI ports on your Pi (we'd suggest using HDMI-0 as it's the default display in Raspberry Pi OS - that's the one nearest the USB-C power input).

-Fitting the joysticks
+Fitting the joysticks (1 player)

 For this part you'll need: